Zager and Evans: Later recordings

 No. 100, while "Mr. Turnkey"/"Cary Lynn Javes" (double A-side) and "Help One Man Today" both charted in Australia, at No. 86 and No. 94 respectively.

 After the success of "2525", White Whale Records released an LP titled The Early Writings of Zager & Evans and Others featuring recordings of the Eccentrics on side one and a band called J.K. and Co., who had no connection to Zager and Evans, on side two.
 After releasing two albums on RCA, Zager and Evans moved to Vanguard Records in 1971 for a final record, titled Food for the Mind.

 Evans later released an album for Truth Records titled I Need This Song, a duet with Pam Herbert.
 In the late 1970s, he formed his own label, Fun Records, and released an album titled Fun Songs, Think Songs containing both new material and re-recordings of Zager and Evans material.

-Today
+Later careers

-Zager now builds custom guitars at Zager Guitars in Lincoln, Nebraska.
+Zager went on to teach guitar and he builds custom guitars at Zager Guitars in Lincoln, Nebraska.

 Evans largely retired from public life but he continued to chat online with Dalton and his best friend, Nashville producer Gary Earl, until his death in February 2018.

 Drummer Dave Trupp died in November 2015 at the age of 72.

 Mark Dalton still performs on bass in the Pacific Northwest of the United States.